ShubhadeepSadhukhan1993/fastSF/README.md

 ## Documentation

-The documentation can be found in `Kolmogorov41/docs/index.html`
+The documentation can be found in `fastSF/docs/index.html`

 ## License

-`Kolmogorov41` is released under the terms of BSD New License.
+`fastSF` is released under the terms of BSD New License.